robzr/sver/README.md

 Bash builtin `compgen`, which is not available in Dash (commonly used as the default shell in Alpine Linux and other compact distributions that use Busybox).
 Therefore, as the script is written, it will not function in Dash.
-However, all of the core **sver** functions can be used, although the `sort` function, differs from the Bash implementation, by using a shell call to Busybox `sort`, and does not fully sort prereleases according to SemVer spec.
+However, all of the core **sver** functions can be used, although the `sort` function differs from the Bash implementation by using a shell call to Busybox `sort` and does not fully sort prereleases according to SemVer spec.
 Every other function is identical.
 To use **sver** in Dash, the Bash specific syntax needs to first be stripped out, which can be done with the following command (even